-This review now has 2 parts; part 1 deals with reaching BNP, car parking and ticket details, facilities outside the park so on, while part 2 deals with what is inside the park and safari details with photography tips.
+Part 1 of this review deals with details on reaching BNP, car parking and ticket details, facilities outside the park and other details, while Part 2 deals with what is inside the park and safari details with photography tips.

-The cost of bus ticket for Vajra 365 is 70 rupees one side ( Not sure after the recent AC fare hike).
-If you are planning to come back all the way to Bangalore city then DO NOT buy the ticket itself, instead ASK the conductor of the bus for a daily VAJRA pass.
-It cost 120 rupees ( As on Nov 18,2013), but the advantage is that you can use that pass to travel for the day in any bus including non-AC buses (except AC Vajra to airport a.k.a Vayu Vajra) So if you are planning to go anywhere else the same day other than BNP, you don’t need to pay the bus fare!
-Even if you are going straight back to main bus stand you save 10 rupees!
+The cost of a bus ticket for Vajra 365 is 80 rupees one side.
+If you are planning to come back all the way to Bangalore city then DO NOT buy the ticket itself, instead get daily VAJRA bus pass.
+It cost 140 rupees ( As on Oct 18, 2015), but the advantage is that you can use that pass to travel for the day in any bus including non-AC buses (except AC Vajra to airport a.k.a Vayu Vajra and Hop ON Hop OFF service ) So if you are planning to go anywhere else the same day other than BNP, you don’t need to pay the bus fare!
+You will need a valid ID proof with you in order to get a daily bus pass in any BMTC buses.
 BNP is the LAST stop for the 365 bus.
-Many people will get down at the penultimate stop, hence don’t get confused and follow them, the bus will take you all the way to the BNP.
+Many people will get down at the penultimate stop, which is Bannerghatta Junction, hence don’t get confused and follow them, the bus will take you all the way to the BNP.

 For people coming by private car, taxi, bikes so on…

 For those who are planning to reach BNP using their own vehicles, there is ample parking space available at BNP.
-The parking fee will be collected even before you enter the BNP premises, just outside the old gate, by BNP officials itself (Which is on the way to the new gate).
-Simply put, on the way, just before you enter BNP, you have to pay the parking fees and you don’t need to get out of the car, they will come to you! :) There are 2 or 3 spots where you can park your vehicle, all of which are walking distance from the entry and exit gates of BNP.
-I didn’t find any security persons at the parking places monitoring the parked vehicles, but generally it is a safe place to leave your vehicle and go, provided you lock your vehicle properly!
+The parking fee will be collected just outside the parking spot, by BNP officials itself (Which is on the way to the new gate).
+There are 2 or 3 spots where you can park your vehicle, all of which are walking distance from the entry and exit gates of BNP.
+I didn’t find any security persons at the parking places monitoring the parked vehicles, but generally, it is a safe place to leave your vehicle and go, provided you lock your vehicle properly!

 “Mayur Vanasree Restaurant” is a hotel at BNP run by the Karnataka State Tourism development corporation.
 It opens around 11 AM, and it is the only hotel at BNP where you can get good food at reasonable price.
-The hotel serves both Vegetarian and Non-vegetarian food and their menu includes almost all food items which you get at a multi cuisine restaurant like Rice items, Noodles Items, Soups, Veg curries, Veg dry fries, Chicken curries, Chicken dry fries, Tawa times, Snacks, Tea, Coffee, Juice, Ice creams so on….
-I had my lunch during my second visit from there and the food was good. :) Packed drinking water is available at this hotel.
+The hotel serves both Vegetarian and Non-veg food and their menu includes almost all food items which you get at a multi cuisine restaurant like Rice items, Noodles Items, Soups, Veg curries, Veg dry fries, Chicken curries, Chicken dry fries, Tawa times, Snacks, Tea, Coffee, Juice, Ice creams so on….
+I had my lunch during my second visit from there and the food was good. :) Packed drinking water is also available.

-The purpose of my second visit to BNP on June 16 was to collect more details about the “life outside BNP”.
+The purpose of my consequent visits to BNP was to collect more details about the “life outside BNP”.
 During my first visit, I reached BNP at 8 AM, and the place was quiet and lonely.
 But the second time, what I saw was a totally different atmosphere.
 People were flocking around the kinds of shops and stalls outside BNP.
 Different variety of food and fruit juices are available at the local stores.
-You can find shops selling fruits, fruit juices like Mango juice, sugarcane juice so on, shops which sell local vegetables, shops selling corn, kinds of baked food items so on.
-Other than shops selling food related stuffs, there are a lot of shops which sell fancy items like cap, dolls, variety of children toys, locally made craft items.
+You can find shops selling fruits, juices like Mango juice, sugarcane juice so on, shops which sell local vegetables, shops selling corn, kinds of baked food items so on.
+Other than shops selling food related stuff, there are a lot of shops which sell fancy items like caps, dolls, a variety of children’s toys, locally made craft items.

 All the buses towards Majestic and other parts of Bangalore leave from here.

-The BNP has 3 sections to visit The Zoo, The forest and a Butterfly park.
-The most important, obviously is the forest trip ( known as Safari) where you can come across the “wildlife” in its natural habitat.
-The ticket fare for the Safari is 210 rupees which also include the admission to the zoo.
-(For children and Senior citizens, there is concession).
-You may read in other reviews that depending on the day, the fee changes, but it does not.
-Every day, whether it be Sunday or Monday, it is 210 per head (as on 16 June 2012).
-You need to take SEPARATE ticket for your camera, which is 25 rupees per camera.
+The BNP has 3 sections to visit The Zoo, The forest (Grand safari) and a Butterfly park.
+The most important obviously is the trip to the forests where you can come across the “wildlife” in its natural habitat.
+The ticket fare for the Safari is 260 rupees for Indian citizens which also include the admission to the zoo.
+(For children and Senior citizens, there is concession, see image below).
+You may read other reviews that depending on the day, the fee changes, but it does not.
+Every day, whether it be Sunday or Monday, it is 260 per head.
+You need to take a SEPARATE ticket for your camera, which is 25 rupees per camera.
 The ticket to the butterfly park is available at the gate of the butterfly park and not at the main ticket counter.
-Regarding what is inside the zoo, forest and park, i am not wasting any space and time by writing about it, because almost every animal whose name a common man knows are found inside, if you visit all 3 sections of the park.
+Regarding what is inside the zoo, forest and park, I won’t go into details, because almost every animal whose name a common man knows is found inside if you visit all 3 sections of the park.

 So, the zoo is like any other zoo, animals are caged, (but properly taken care of), some animals look at you in total despair ,some like the leopard doesn’t care whether you are there or not and keeps fighting each other while the zebra would love to get a touch of your hand on its forehead!
 Again as all zoo administration say, let me remind you DO NOT feed the animals.
-An out of context point here, if any of you really want to know the life of animals in a zoo and how a boy survived a long sea expedition with a Bengali tiger in a boat, read the Novel “Life of pi” by Yann Martil.
-It’s a booker prize-winning novel, and its an awesome read!
-Click on the Flipkart link provided here or at the bottom of this post to buy the book from the online store at discount rates!
+An out of context point here, if any of you really want to know the life of animals in a zoo and how a boy survived a long sea expedition with a Bengali tiger in a boat, read the Novel “Life of Pi” by Yann Martil (Which eventually was made into the movie).
+It’s a Booker prize-winning novel, and it’s an awesome read!

-The authorities take you for safari in a completely “iron grilled” bus, but beside each seat there will be a 10 cm diameter circular gap through which you can put your camera lens out!
-It doesn’t matter, on which side you sit in the safari bus (but try to get a side seat, if you are a photography addict), it’s all up to the animals to decide when and where to appear, eventually you will find animals on both sides of the bus!
-If you have a SLR camera then you “may” get some “respect” from others while taking pictures, but if you have just an ordinary compact camera (like i had) then you will struggle a lot, to capture images, as you and your camera will get surrounded by mobile phone photographers!
+The authorities take you for the safari in a completely “iron grilled” bus, but beside each seat, there will be a 10 cm diameter circular gap through which you can put your camera lens out!
+It doesn’t matter, on which side you sit on the safari bus (but try to get a side seat, if you are a photography addict), it’s all up to the animals to decide when and where to appear, eventually, you will find animals on both sides of the bus!
+If you have an SLR camera then you “may” get some “respect” from others while taking pictures, but if you have just an ordinary compact camera (like I had) then you will struggle a lot, to capture images, as you and your camera will get surrounded by mobile phone photographers!
 The only thing which you can do is be attentive, spot the animals before others do!
-So like “hit and run” it is “spot and run” to the nearest view hole in the bus grill and click the pictures.SLR camera owners, don’t forget to bring your tele zoom lens (if you have them)!
+So like “hit and run” it is “spot and run” to the nearest view hole in the bus grill and click the pictures.SLR camera owners, don’t forget to bring your tele-zoom lens (if you have them)!

 HERBIVORE ANIMAL SAFARI

 Initial few square kilometers of the park is dedicated to animals like bison, deer and other non-flesh eating animals.
 You can see them very closely, eating their food, or playing around.
-They generally do not come near the bus, but still you will have plenty to see around during this part of the safari.
-A large number of deer family are found here.
+They generally do not come near the bus, but still, you will have plenty to see around during this part of the safari.
+A large number of the deer family are found here.

-Not just at the zoo, but even inside the forest you can see a lot of bear.
-I saw around 15 bear and they are really friendly!
-They come near the bus, pose for you and even give a shake hand if you put your hand out through the view hole!
-(Warning: Do not try it, i was just making a point!)
+Not just at the zoo, but even inside the forest, you can see a lot of bears.
+I saw around 15 bears and they are really friendly!
+They come near the bus, pose for you and even give a shake-hand if you put your hand out through the viewer (Warning: Do not try it, I was just making a point!)

 Once you finish with the safari, the bus will drop you at the gate of the Butterfly park.
-As the name suggest, they do have a lot of butterfly and a few monkeys too!
-As i mentioned before, you need to take separate ticket to enter the butterfly park.
-The ticket cost is 15 rupees per head.
-Here also you need to take separate ticket for your camera.
-Unless you have an SLR, don’t bother to take the separate ticket for your camera provided you keep your compact camera or mobile phone inside your pocket.
+As the name suggests, they do have a lot of butterfly and a few monkeys too!
+As I mentioned before, you need to take a separate ticket to enter the butterfly park.
+The ticket cost is 30 rupees per head.
+Here also you need to take a separate ticket for your camera.
+Unless you have a DSLR, don’t bother to take the separate ticket for your camera provided you keep your compact camera or mobile phone inside your pocket.

 Once you get inside the park, a pathway will lead you to the “real butterfly park”!
-What i mean is, along the pathway, you will find monkeys jumping around and butterflies flying but the real park is a few meters down the way.
-You will find a big building which looks like an abandoned building from outside with a semi rusted door (as on Feb 13 2012!).
+What I mean is, along with the pathway, you will find monkeys jumping around and butterflies flying but the real park is a few meters down the way.
+You will find a big building which looks like an abandoned building from outside with a semi rusted door (as on Feb 13, 2012!).
 Open it!
 Inside is the real butterfly park with thousands of butterflies swarming around!